 As Buckingham Palace is an historic building, the floors may be uneven, and visitors should take care.

-A visit to Buckingham Palace lasts approximately three hours.
+A visit to Buckingham Palace lasts approximately 2-3 hours.
 Seating is available at the Visitor Entrance, in the Ballroom, on the West Terrace and in the garden.

 A complimentary descriptive audio tour is available in English.
-Non-descriptive tours are also available in English, French, German, Spanish, Italian, Japanese, Chinese, Brazilian Portuguese and Russian.
+Non-descriptive, multimedia, tours are also available in English, French, German, Spanish, Italian, Japanese, Chinese, Brazilian Portuguese and Russian.

-Transcripts of the audio tour and the Visitor Information leaflet are available in large print.
+Transcripts of the multimedia tour and the Visitor Information leaflet are available in large print.